pip-services/pip-services-docs/content/en/golang/kafka/queues/kafka_message_queue.md

 - **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **receiver**: [IMessageReceiver](../../../messaging/queues/imessage_receiver) - receiver used to receive incoming messages.
-- **returns**: error - error or nil no errors occured.
+- **returns**: error - error or nil if no errors occurred.

 #### MoveToDeadLetter
-Permanently removes a message from the queue and sends it to dead letter queue.
+Permanently removes a message from the queue and sends it to the dead letter queue.

 - Important: This method is not supported by Kafka.

 > (c [*KafkaMessageQueue]()) MoveToDeadLetter(message [*MessageEnvelope](../../../messaging/queues/message_envelope)) error

 - **message**: [*MessageEnvelope](../../../messaging/queues/message_envelope) - message to be removed.
-- **returns**: error - error or nil no errors occured.
+- **returns**: error - error or nil if no errors occurred.

 #### OnMessage
 Deserializes a message.
 Then, sends it to a receiver if its set or puts it into the queue.